WalkingMachine/SR2_arm/index.rst

 ..
-SR2_ARM documentation master file, created by sphinx-quickstart on Wed Apr 20 00:59:51 2022.
+SR2_arm documentation master file, created by sphinx-quickstart on Fri Apr 22 00:52:46 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SR2_ARM's documentation!
+Welcome to SR2_arm's documentation!
 ===================================

 .. toctree::